 The Fourth Industrial Revolution, sometimes called Industry 4.0 or 4IR, is the fourth major industrial stage and focuses on adding to the digital revolution.
-These point to emerging and disruptive technologies, such as artificial intelligence (AI), biotechnology, robotics, nanotechnology, quantum computing, the Internet of Things (IoT), autonomous vehicles, and 3D printing – these makes a bold impact in the future of port automation.
+These point to emerging and disruptive technologies, such as artificial intelligence (AI), biotechnology, robotics, nanotechnology, quantum computing, the Internet of Things (IoT), autonomous vehicles, and 3D printing – these make a bold impact in the future of port automation.

 Thanks to 4IR, the future of seaports are undergoing bold changes – technology evolving this way means a more loop-inclined or circular approach rather than linear.
-According to Arik Segal, founder and CEO of socio-business communication company Conntix, 4IR allows for unique opportunities that may revolutionize people-to-people dialogue, further improving human communication and conflict resolution.
+According to Arik Segal, founder, and CEO of socio-business communication company Conntix, 4IR allows for unique opportunities that may revolutionize people-to-people dialogue, further improving human communication and conflict resolution.
 What does this mean for some of the world’s largest and most important ports?

 Crucial Global Ports and the Changes to Follow

 Undoubtedly, the globe has become smaller and more connected, physically and otherwise, because of transportation and other pieces of technology available today.
 The following are just seven of the world’s largest and most important ports:

 - Port of Shanghai (China) – Has 125 berths handling over 2,000 container ships a month, about ¼ of all of China’s outgoing shipments.

 - Port of Singapore (Singapore) – Has 200 cranes; this shipping powerhouse has construction projects expanding its current capacity, aiming to get the port’s number one slot back.

 - Port of Rotterdam (Holland) – Had over 12 million twenty-foot equivalent units (TEUs) as of 2015, this is the largest port in Europe based on cargo.